-Measurable Goal 3.5.1 - By the end of Permit Year 4, June 30, 2016, the City will develop a list of Westbrook Stormwater Program Annual Report: Permit Year 4 septic systems in their highest priority watershed (Mill Brook) that are $\geq$ 20 years old and which may discharge into the MS4 if the system fails.
+Measurable Goal 3.5.1 - By the end of Permit Year 5, June 30, 2016, the City will develop a list of septic systems in their highest priority watershed (Mill Brook) that are \geq 20 years old and which may discharge into the MS4 if the system fails.

-Measurable Goal 3.5.2 - By the end of Permit Year 4, June 30, 2017, the City will implement a drive by evaluation and documentation program of the aging septic systems identified in Measurable Goal 3.5.1.
+Measurable Goal 3.5.2 - By the end of Permit Year 5, June 30, 2017, the City will implement a drive by evaluation and documentation program of the aging septic systems identified in Measurable Goal 3.5.1.
 The program will include mechanisms to address any discharges from failed septic systems.

-Activities Completed During Permit Year 4: The municipality has assembled a City wide GIS map of our septic parcels, and we have an excel spreadsheet list of all septic parcels.
-The majority of the parcels are homes $>$ 20 years old (approximately 1040) with varying degrees of systems that have been upgraded over time, but to be conservative we have included all the septic parcels on our "watch list".
+Activities Completed During Permit Year 5: The municipality has assembled a City wide GIS map of our septic parcels, and we have an excel spreadsheet list of all septic parcels.
+The majority of the parcels are homes > 20 years old (approximately 1040) with varying degrees of systems that have been upgraded over time, but to be conservative we have included all the septic parcels on our "watch list".
 The City Inspectors are on the roads daily inspecting properties and if any issues should arise that they see, the City promptly engages with property owners to address their septic issues.
-Most issues are reported in by abutting property owners or passersby.
+Most issues are reported in by abutting property owners or passersby though we received no such reports in Permit Year 5.
 Septic is not the predominant sanitary system in our community, as this only represents approximately 13% of the sanitary system for the parcels of Westbrook.
 The majority of our parcels are on public sewer.